 What you don’t expect only 2 weeks before D Day, which for me is C day really, is to suddenly start getting horrendous nightmares that stop you sleeping.

-I spoke to my GP about it and she said oh that’s post traumatic stress disorder because you’ve had two extremely stressful birth experiences previously so the closer you get to your c section date the worse these might get not to mention the stress and grief from losing two previous children.
+I spoke to my GP about it and she said oh that’s post traumatic stress disorder because you’ve had two extremely stressful birth experiences previously.
+The closer you get to your c section date the worse these might get, not to mention the stress and grief from losing two previous children.

-Great just when I thought I’d nearly done it and we were finally on the home stretch my subconscious seems to want to remind me of the nightmares I have had previously.
+Great just when I thought I’d nearly done it and we were finally on the home stretch my subconscious seems to want to remind me of the previous nightmares.

 WARNING anyone who is pregnant stop reading now as you don’t want to read this part, if you’re squeamish too or eating at the moment (don’t worry there are no photos)!

 Today I achieved the first step to get over my PTSD as we had a tour of the labour ward and operating theatres in the hospital.
-It was the first time I had been back on that particular ward/area since having Violet and I broke down into tears, as I was taken right back to just over 3 years ago.
-I was proud I did it and hopefully now it will be easier for me to go back there again in a few weeks time.
+It was the first time I had been back on that particular ward/area since having Violet.
+I broke down into tears, as I was taken right back to just over 3 years ago.
+I was proud I did it.
+Hopefully now it will be easier for me to go back there again in a few weeks time.
 Fingers crossed I will be much less stressed.

-So there you have it the main reason behind my PTSD and the reason why this time they are giving me a Caesarean section so just hoping this one goes smoothly because I bloody deserve it (excuse the pun & the language!).
+So there you have it the main reason behind my PTSD.
+Plus the reason why this time they are giving me a Caesarean section so just hoping this one goes smoothly because I bloody deserve it (excuse the pun & the language!).

 The amusing thing is that after I had Violet the National Childbirth Trust contacted me to ask would I consider becoming a volunteer to talk to expectant mothers about my natural birth experience!
 I said I didn’t think that’d be a good idea, as they would have nightmares, not realising at the time that it would be me having them.

 Not many people talk about PTSD from childbirth experience so I wanted to share in the hope others come forward or feel less alone.
-I know the vast majority of people have relatively straightforward birth experiences and I don’t want to scare anyone but no one really supports those that go through horrendous ones, so I felt I should share my stories in the hope others feel they can share theirs.
+I know the vast majority of people have relatively straightforward birth experiences and I don’t want to scare anyone.
+No one really supports those that go through horrendous ones.
+I felt I should share my stories in the hope others feel they can share theirs.